 Understanding Opossum Behavior

-To effectively address the challenge of Opossum Removal in New Jersey, it’s imperative to grasp the behavioral nuances of these adaptable creatures.
+To effectively address the challenge of removal, it’s imperative to grasp the behavioral nuances of these adaptable creatures.
 Opossums, renowned for their nocturnal habits, are often drawn to residential areas in search of food and shelter.
 Understanding their behavior is a crucial first step in developing strategies to deter or remove them from homes.

 Opossums are opportunistic feeders, often attracted to easily accessible food sources such as garbage cans and pet food left outdoors.
 Their adaptability allows them to thrive in diverse environments, including urban and suburban settings.
 Homeowners in New Jersey may find these creatures seeking refuge in attics, basements, or crawl spaces, utilizing any available entry points.